Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec02.md

 *A transformers acts on tokens similarly as neural network acts on neurons.
 That is, combining tokens is same as for neurons, except tokens are vectors $$ t_{out }= \sum_i w_i t_i$$.
 In neural networks, linear layers are represented by $$x_{out} = W x_{in}$$ and $$W$$ is data-free, whereas in transformers, $$T_{out} = AT_{in}$$, $$A$$ depends on the data (attention).
 Again, non-linearity in neural networks is implemented via functions like ReLU whereas transformers use dense layers for non-linearity (applied token wise).*

-The attention layer is a spsecial kind of lienar transformation of tokens, wherein the attention function $$A = f(.)$$ tells how much importance to pay to each token depending on the input query and other signals. *Attention-maps* help us visualize the global dependencies in the information.
+The attention layer is a spsecial kind of linear transformation of tokens, wherein the attention function $$A = f(.)$$ tells how much importance to pay to each token depending on the input query and other signals. *Attention-maps* help us visualize the global dependencies in the information.
 The required information is embedded in some dimension of the token representation.
 For example, the first dimension can count the number of horses in an iamge, and the bottom 3 dimensions can encode the color of the horse on the right.
 Attention has this flexibility to different allocations address different parts of a query.
 They can "attend" to only certain patches *which are important to the query*.
 This kind of functionality is difficult with CNNs.

 > Apply embedding and neural network (before CNNs and Transofrmers)?
 Same number of parameters?
 Essentially similar thing?
 Associated higher weight to more related embedding.